Key Ingredients

-- Thai food is delicious, and this yellow chicken curry is a quick meal that’s ready in 30 minutes.
+Thai yellow chicken curry is a quick and flavorful weeknight meal ready in just 30 minutes.
+Here’s everything you’ll need:

-- Coconut Oil: Saute the fresh garlic, ginger, and yellow Thai curry paste in coconut oil.
+- Coconut Oil: Sauté the aromatics and the yellow curry paste in coconut oil to enhance their flavor.

-- Chicken: Use boneless, skinless chicken thighs cut into thin slices for optimal results.
-You can use chicken breast, but remember to adjust the cooking time.
-The safe cooking temperature for chicken is 165°F (73°C).
+- Chicken: Make this recipe with boneless, skinless chicken thighs cut into thin slices at a bias.
+You can substitute boneless chicken breasts, but adjust the cooking time since the pieces will take longer; the safe internal temperature for chicken is 165°F (74°C).

-- Thai Basil: Bites of curry with fresh basil are the best ones!
-If you can’t find Thai basil, then use what you have.
+- Thai Basil: Bites of Thai yellow chicken curry with fresh basil are the best.
+If you can’t find Thai basil leaves at the grocery store, use what you have.

 Additions and Substitutions